Midwives Act 1902

 The Midwives Act 1902 (2 Edw.
 7. c.
-17) was an Act of Parliament (United Kingdom) of the Parliament of the United Kingdom, given the royal assent on 31 July 1902, in force from 1 April 1903, and repealed in 1951.
+17) was an act of the Parliament of the United Kingdom, given royal assent on 31 July 1902, in force from 1 April 1903, and repealed in 1951.

 It regulated the profession of midwifery, requiring certification for midwives and providing a penalty for any woman practising midwifery without certification, with the exception of legally qualified medical practitioners or those giving assistance in emergencies.
 However, it emphasised that this certification was not certification as a "medical practitioner", nor did it give standing under the Medical Acts.

 The act established a Central Midwives Board, which would regulate the issue of certificates and keep a central register of midwives, as well as regulating any courses of training or examinations, providing a means for the suspension of practitioners, and generally supervising the effective running of the profession.

 Power to supervise midwives on the local level was given to county and borough councils, who were to report any suspected malpractice to the Board, along with the name of any practising midwife convicted of an offence, and generally to keep records of the local practitioners.
 These powers could be delegated to a district council (or London metropolitan borough councils).

 Any woman certified under the act was to notify her local supervisory authority of her intention to practice each year, on penalty of a fine for any failure to submit a notification or any omission of information on it.

 Any false representations to obtain a certificate, or any attempts to falsify an entry on the roll of midwives, were a misdemeanour, to be penalised by imprisonment for up to a year with or without hard labour.